json-api/json-api/format/index.md

 * `"self"` - the URL that generated the current response document.
 * `"related"` - a related resource URL (as defined above) when the primary data represents a resource relationship.
+* `"profile"` - the name of one or more [profile extensions](#extending-extension-types-profile-extensions) being used in the document.
 * Pagination links for the primary data (as described below).

 ### Member Names <a href="#document-structure-member-names" id="document-structure-member-names" class="headerlink"></a>